 The scheme covers personal injury generally, and is not limited to injuries arising out of medical treatment.
 Funding therefore comes from a variety of sources, and the ACC retains a number of different accounts for managing compensation paid in respect of various types of injuries.
 The accounts are as follows:

-Work account: premiums are paid by all employers; this is to cover work-related personal injuries.
+Workers’ account: premiums are paid by all employers; this is to cover work-related personal injuries;

-Earners’ account: non-work injuries suffered by individuals in paid employment, excluding motor vehicle accidents.
+Earners’ account: non-work injuries suffered by individuals in paid employment, excluding motor vehicle accidents;

-Self-employed work account: work-related injuries to self-employed people and private domestic workers.
+Self-employed workers’ account: work-related injuries to self-employed people and private domestic workers.

-Non-earners’ account: injuries to people who are not in paid employment including students, beneficiaries, retired people and childre
+Non-earners’ account: injuries to people who are not in paid employment, including students, beneficiaries, retired people and children;

-Motor vehicle account: injuries involving motor vehicle accidents on public roads.
+Motor vehicle account: injuries involving motor vehicle accidents on public roads;

 Treatment injury account: covers injuries resulting from medical treatment.

-The funds in this account are drawn from the Earner Account and Non Earner’s Account.
+The funds in this account are drawn from the Earner and the Non-Earners’ Accounts.

 Residual claims account: This Account covers claims for work injuries that happened before 1 July 1999, and non-work injuries prior to 1 July 1992 that are still being managed.